 Tracking Error Risk.
-The Fund's return may not match or achieve a high degree of correlation with the return of the Underlying Index.
+For the portion of the Fund's assets invested in the Underlying Index, the Fund's return for this portion may not match or achieve a high degree of correlation with the return of the Underlying Index.
 This may be due to, among other factors, the Fund holding cash under certain circumstances in lieu of Underlying Index securities, such as when the Fund is subject to delays converting U.S. dollars into a foreign currency to purchase foreign securities and unable to invest in certain constituents of the Underlying Index due to regulatory constraints, trading suspensions, and legal restrictions imposed by foreign governments.
 To the extent that the Fund employs a representative sampling strategy or calculates its NAV based on fair value prices and the value of the Underlying Index is based on securities' closing prices on local foreign markets, the Fund's ability to track the Underlying Index may be adversely affected.